 In addition to enrolled students wanting to start a career in health and medical fields, some students may be motivated to continue their higher education studies and seek out an undergraduate degree program closely aligned to their interests such as the bachelor of science in nursing offered at UH Hilo.

-Other students may want to pursue additional coursework with the goal of taking the National Healthcare Association (NHA) exam to become a certified medical assistant (CMA).
-A CMA credential designates a medical assistant who has been credentialed through the certifying board of the American Association of Medical Assistants.
+Other students may want to pursue additional coursework with the goal of taking the National Healthcare Association (NHA) exam to become a certified clinical medical assistant (CCMA).
 The NHA exam can be scheduled and taken through Island CPR in Kona or through NHERC.

 It takes a village